logo for pulau-pangkor.com

 White water rafting is another experience you will never forget.
 Shooting the rapids would give you an intense adrenaline rush.
 However, if you are not that adventurous, you may want to go fishing in one of the many lakes left over from the old tin mine industry.

 Jungle trekking is also possible.
-Kampar is built on the foot of the hills which, for a large part are still raw and dense jungle.
+Kampar is built at the foot of the hills which, for a large part are still raw and dense tropical rain forests.
 Pony riding is also available for children.

 And of course, Ipoh is nearby.
 With its long history, Ipoh is a great visit.
 Here is more about Ipoh

-But Kampar is also famous for its food and in case you are not interested in any physical activities, the food alone is worth a visit !
+But the town is also famous for its food and in case you are not interested in any physical activities, the food alone is worth a visit !

 Food specialties